exksalted/pingelo/README.md

 # Pingelo

 This is a personal project, that stems from my attempt to gather and represent data from the table tennis games of my group.
 I gather data from games manually in .txt form.
-This data is processed by three different .py codes, from which the stats are gathered.
+This data is processed with Python, from which the stats are gathered.
-The data is updated into a Google Sheet, which updates most stats on the site.
+The data is updated into a Google Sheet, which the site pings for most stats on the site.

 ---